hakikicode/SMART-Gaming-Task/TaskDescription.md

 # SMART Gaming Task Description
-The **SMART Gaming Task** is a decentralized validation task designed to monitor and reward engagement in public gaming communities.
+The **SMART TelegramTips Task** is a decentralized validation task designed to monitor and reward engagement in public gaming communities.
 By leveraging blockchain transparency and Telegram's public data, participants can validate gaming-related interactions and earn **SMART tokens** for their contributions.

 ---
 ## What Does This Task Do?